colak/txp-media-shortcode/README.md

 ## Support

-I can answer any questions about this shortcode on https://forum.textpattern.com/viewtopic.php?pid=324388
+Please post any questions or requests on https://forum.textpattern.com/viewtopic.php?pid=324388